barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/content/content_text/README.rst

    ``FOBI_PLUGIN_CONTENT_TEXT_`` to the desired variable name from the above mentioned ``defaults`` module.

-   By default the text field is stripped using the either the awesome `bleach
-   <https://bleach.readthedocs.io/>`_ library or if bleach is not installed
+   By default the content of the text field is stripped using either the awesome `bleach <https://bleach.readthedocs.io/>`_ library or if bleach is not installed just Django's own `strip_tags` function.
+To configure
-   just Django's own `strip_tags` function.
-To configure the strip behaviour, two settings are introduced:
+   the strip (bleach only)behaviour, two settings are introduced:

 .. code-block:: text